adidner/youtube-speed-by-channel-2/README.md

 I also plan on re-doing the general design to be a more intuitive system and refactoring the code to be more extensible/expandable.
 Also adding some new very needed features like drag and drop re-organization capabilities.

+## For more information

+For more info see the Documentation folder in this repo as well as the Design.md, Requirements.md and TODO.md docs